baranertemir/get-links.py/README.md

 # Get Links
-A simple tool for pulling some links on the site.
+Sometimes it takes time to examine the links one by one.
+So I coded a simple tool to pull some links on the site.